maelle/simplymaelle/content/post/2020-03-01-hugo-maintenance.md

 However, if you've written Hugo themes, or strive to become a contributor to your theme, you might want to read [Hugo changelogs](https://gohugo.io/news/), follow [Hugo's source repository](https://github.com/gohugoio/hugo), or [Hugo's Twitter account](https://twitter.com/GoHugoIO), etc.

 So yep having your custom layouts

+# What if I just never update Hugo or my theme?

+Never updating Hugo (neither locally nor on say Netlify) nor your theme probably means your website will still build as it used to.
+However, updates to Hugo/themes contain both improvements and **bug fixes** so it's better to know you'll probably update the tools at least once in a while.

 # Quick fixes to bad news